 Danish Sign Language

-[deu] South Denmark region: North Slesvig.
-25,900 in Denmark (2007).
+[deu] South Denmark Region, North Slesvig.
+2,655,900 in Denmark, all users.
+L1 users: 25,900 (2007).
 L2 users: 2,630,000 (European Commission 2012).
 Status: 2 (Provincial).
 Statutory language of provincial identity in Syddanmark region (1955, Danish-German Agreement).
-Classification: Indo-European, Germanic, West, High German, German, Middle German, East Middle German Comments: There are German schools.
+Alternate Names: Deutsch, Tysk.
+Classification: Indo-European, Germanic, West, High German, German, Middle German, East Middle German.
+Comments: There are German schools.

-[kal] 7,000 in Denmark (2007 L. Toreby).
+[kal] L1 users: 7,000 (2007 L. Toreby).
 Status: 2 (Provincial).
 Statutory provincial language in Greenland (1978, Greenland Homerule Act No. 577, Article 9(1)).
-Alternate Names: Greenlandic, Inuktitut Classification: Eskimo-Aleut, Eskimo, Inuit-Inupiaq
+Alternate Names: Greenlandic Kalaallisut, Inuktitut, Kalaallisut.
+Classification: Eskimo-Aleut, Eskimo, Inuit-Inupiaq.
+Comments: Non-indigenous.

 [rmd] L1 users: No known L1 speakers.
 Status: 10 (Extinct).
 Alternate Names: Rodi, Rotwelsch.
 Dialects: None known.
 An independent language based on Danish [dan] with heavy lexical borrowing from Romani.
 Not inherently intelligible of Angloromani [rme].
 May be intelligible of Traveller Norwegian [rmg] and Traveller Swedish [rmu].
 Classification: Mixed language, Danish-Romani.
 Comments: Romani people transported to Denmark by James IV of Scotland in July 1505.